TUMFTM/laptime-simulation/README.md

 Use the provided `requirements.txt` in the root directory of this repo, in order to install all required modules.\
 `pip3 install -r /path/to/requirements.txt`

-The code is tested with Python 3.7.6 on Windows 10 and 3.6.8 on Ubuntu 18.04.
+The code is tested with Python 3.8.3 on Windows 10 and 3.6.8 on Ubuntu 18.04.

+### Solutions for possible installation problems (Windows)
+`cvxpy`, `cython` or any other package requires a `Visual C++ compiler` -> Download the build tools for Visual Studio 2019 (https://visualstudio.microsoft.com/de/downloads/ -> tools for Visual Studio 2019 -> build tools), install them and chose the `C++ build tools` option to install the required C++ compiler and its dependencies

-# Solutions for possible execution problems (Ubuntu)
+### Solutions for possible installation problems (Ubuntu)
 1. `matplotlib` requires `tkinter` -> can be solved by `sudo apt install python3-tk`
 2. `Python.h` required `quadprog` -> can be solved by `sudo apt install python3-dev`